ISO 27001:2022 Annex A 5.26 Response to information security incidents

 Fast Track ISO 27001 Annex A 5.26 Compliance with the ISO 27001 Toolkit

 For ISO 27001 Annex A 5.26 (Response to information security incidents), the requirement is to respond to incidents according to documented procedures.
-This is a corrective control that ensures your response is efficient and effective, minimizing damage through containment, eradication, and recovery.
+This is a corrective control that ensures your response is efficient and effective, minimising damage through containment, eradication, and recovery.

 Summary: For Annex A 5.26, the auditor wants to see that you have a formal process for responding to incidents and proof that you follow it (e.g., incident logs and evidence of containment).
 The High Table ISO 27001 Toolkit provides the governance framework to satisfy this requirement immediately.
 It is the most direct, cost-effective way to achieve compliance using permanent documentation that you own and control.